shuraif/excel-with-apache-poi/README.md

 3. Access the application through a web browser or API client.

 4. Upload an Excel file, and the application will read and print its contents.

-## Configuration

-You can configure the application by editing the `application.properties` file or using environment variables.
-Here are the key configuration properties:

-- `excel.folder.path`: The directory where Excel files are stored.
-- Add any other custom configuration as needed.

 ## Example